Nose Surgery

 When cartilage is damaged it can bend, warp or tear and when a bone is damaged it can break and form bone spurs.
 Septoplasty or nasal septum surgery is usually performed to restore or improve nasal breathing.
 Cartilage is often harvested from the septum to create natural “breath right strips” for use as internal nasal valve grafts or flaps to improve breathing and nasal shape.

 When indicated, the procedure is covered by your health insurance company.
 Septoplasty and turbinectomy can be performed in approximately 1.5 hours.
-At the time of turbinectomy and cartilage harvest, many patients will also elect for simultaneous cosmetic nasal reshaping (rhinoplasty), which takes additional time and recovery.
+At the time of turbinectomy and cartilage harvest, many patients will also elect for simultaneous cosmetic nasal reshaping (Rhinoplasty), which takes additional time and recovery.
 Dr. Taylor and Dr. Sullivan can evaluate your septum and internal nasal valves to determine if you are a candidate for surgery.

 PROCEDURE FOR Turbinectomy